2 Chronicles 24:27

 Berean Standard Bible

-The accounts of the sons of Joash, as well as the many pronouncements about him and about the restoration of the house of God, are indeed written in the Treatise of the Book of the Kings.
+The accounts of the sons of Joash and the many pronouncements about him, and of the restoration of the house of God, are indeed written in the Treatise of the Book of the Kings.
 And his son Amaziah reigned in his place.

 King James Bible